Reimagining Thai-Chinese Flavors: Chef Pam’s Vision for Potong

 @gastrofilm

-"The main issue here is the scarcity of produce; sometimes, they cannot supply enough.
+For vegetables, we collaborate with small-scale farmers across Thailand, including Green Garden in Chiang Mai and Preecha Farm in Samut Prakarn.
+"The main issue is scarcity; sometimes, they cannot supply enough.
 To ensure quality, we have partnered with another selected farmer.
-Prices are also higher than those of standard market produce," notes Chef Pam.
+Prices are also higher than standard market produce," notes Chef Pam.

 @gastrofilm

-Honestly, there isn’t much direct support from the government for small farmers.
-Government assistance typically focuses on addressing actual disasters or supporting larger-scale farmers, such as during disease outbreaks.
-There is some support for certain crops, like rice, because it’s crucial to Thailand’s economy.
-However, it’s mainly chefs who seek out and support local farmers and fishermen.
-I believe it’s our duty as chefs to support these local farmers, fishermen, and small-scale producers so they can continue their important work.
+There isn’t much direct government support for small farmers.
+Assistance is typically directed toward disaster relief or larger-scale operations, such as during disease outbreaks.
+Certain crops, like rice, receive some government backing due to their importance to Thailand’s economy.
+However, it is often chefs who actively seek out and support local farmers and fishermen.
+"I believe it is our duty as chefs to support these local farmers, fishermen, and small-scale producers so they can continue their important work.

-The Rise of Thai-Chinese Cuisine
+The rise of Thai-Chinese cuisine

-"I believe the heritage of Thai cuisine is something the world should know.
-We have a rich cultural mixture that has developed over hundreds of years.
-Often, certain dishes, while definitely 'Thai,' reveal traces of different historical periods through their cooking methods and final presentation.
-I find that fascinating."
+I believe the heritage of Thai cuisine is something the world should know.
+Our culinary tradition reflects a rich cultural blend developed over centuries.
+Many dishes, while unmistakably 'Thai,' carry influences from different historical periods in their preparation and presentation.
+I find that deeply fascinating.

-Asia Women’s Center
+Asia Women’s Center (AWC)

-Signature Duck Dish at Potong
+Signature duck at Potong

 Undoubtedly, the most talked-about dish at Potong is our main duck course, featuring roasted duck brain, duck leg with grilled eggplant, and house pickles.